 Tokens contributed to the organization are essentially voting rights, and it’s important to note they are not ownership.
 In fact, the majority of the time a DAO is not owned by any single person or a group of people.
 Instead, it essentially self-runs and self-manages on the Ethereum network, as the terms of smart contracts are deployed and executed, which brings us to smart contracts.
 What are they and how do they work?Start mining today

-The Ethereum platform is built to allow for “smart contract” creation.
+The Ethereum platform is built to allow for “smart contract” creation through a peer-to-peer network.
 Developers can create these new types of contracts, known as “autonomous agents”, as one white paper called them.
-The language used in the contracts is called “Turing-complete” and provides a complete set of computational instructions.
+The language used in the contracts is called “Turing complete” and provides a complete set of computational instructions.
 But you may be wondering, “What is a smart contract, how does it work and what can you do with it?”
 Here is a quick rundown.